nicolashainaux/mathmaker/README.md

 The output documents can be compiled into pdf files by lualatex.
 Examples of available themes are: first degree equations, pythagorean theorem, fractions calculation...

+!!!
+The links in this document are not up-to-date but will be, very quickly

 # Quickstart
 ## Install
 Required dependencies: